 Overdose is most common in children.
 Symptoms of overdose includes- vomiting, dehydration, electrolyte imbalance, bleeding, hallucinations, convulsions etc. Immediately consult your doctor, if you see these symptoms.

 Aspirin is a non- steroidal anti- inflammatory drug, having pain relieving, inflammation and fever reducing actions mainly.
 Apart from this it also beneficial effects to prevent heart attacks and strokes.
 Along with these important actions, it has some side effects such as aggravating stomach problems, bleeding tendencies, asthma, Reye’s syndrome etc. So, don’t use this medicine indiscriminately and don’t give it to children.
-Consult your doctor for long term uses of this medicine and take care of your health.
+Consult your doctor for long term uses of this medicine as he may advise you to take baby aspirin instead, and take care of your health.